Sleep Apnea Treatment

 - Complications getting a good night’s sleep.

 An individual may exhibit signs and symptoms of sleep apnea throughout the day as well.
-For instance, sleep apnea can lead to a morning headache, excessive daytime sleepiness, difficulty concentrating, and irritability.
+For instance, when left untreated, it may lead to a morning headache, excessive daytime sleepiness, difficulty concentrating, and irritability.

 An oral appliance may be an appropriate treatment in mild to moderate sleep apnea situations.
 Like a traditional mouthguard or an orthodontic retainer, the oral device is designed to help keep the patient’s tongue and the soft tissue at the back of the throat from collapsing, obstructing, and enabling the airway to stay open during sleep.
 In addition, an oral appliance is easy to wear, care for, comfortable, and portable.
 Oral devices are individually fabricated and customized for both maximum effectiveness and comfort.